2024 Best Autobody/Collision & Repair Technology/Technician Schools in Idaho

 If you plan on majoring in autobody/collision & repair technology/technician, you won't be alone since the degree program is ranked #557 in the country in terms of popularity.
 This means you won't have too much trouble finding schools that offer the degree.

 College Factual reviewed 2 schools in Idaho to determine which ones were the best for degree seekers in the field of autobody/collision & repair technology/technician.
-Combined, these schools handed out 67 degrees in autobody/collision & repair technology/technician to qualified students.
+When you put them all together, these colleges and universities awarded 72 degrees in autobody/collision & repair technology/technician during the 2021-2022 academic year.

 The autobody/collision and repair technology/technician school you choose to invest your time and money in matters.
 To help you make the decision that is right for you, we've developed a number of major-specific rankings, including this list of the Best Autobody/Collision & Repair Technology/Technician Schools in Idaho.